2023 Wake Forest Demon Deacons football team: Schedule

 Wake Forest and the ACC announced the 2023 football schedule on January 30, 2023.
 The 2023 season will be the conference's first season since 2004, that its scheduling format just includes one division.
-The new format sets Wake Forest with three set conference opponents, while playing the remaining ten teams twice in an (home and away) in a four–year cycle.
+The new format sets Wake Forest with three set conference opponents, while playing the remaining ten teams twice (home and away) in a four–year cycle.
 The Demon Deacons three set conference opponents for the next four years is; Duke, Georgia Tech, and Virginia Tech.